isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_June.rst

 	} # end workflow

 In calling the first tool, we perform a scatter operation over input files.
-For the next tools, we perform scatter operations over the previous tools outputs.
-The last tool (the cat tool) gets an array of files as an input.
+For the next tools, we perform scatter operations over the previously called tool outputs.
+The last tool (the cat tool) gets an array of files as an input, and concatenates them.

-The task definitions and the workflow are placed into the same file, here named 'gcstats.wdl' because we're producting stats related to the gc content.
+The task definitions and the workflow are placed into the same file, here named 'gcstats.wdl'.
 We can validate the workflow by calling:

 ::

 	java -jar womtool-32.jar validate gcstats.wdl

+If it's valid, there's no errors reported.

 The list of bam files is stored in a file named 'bamfiles.txt'.
 Below is the file listing.